 If you want to keep things from getting too stinky in the future, remember not to leave everything in your bag for a week after using it.
 You could even sprinkle a little bit of this homemade carpet cleaner in each shoe between uses to help absorb any smells that might be building up.

 I hope this helps some other moms out there suffering with smelly sports gear all Summer long.
-I know I’m looking forward to a stench-free rest of the soccer season!
+I know I’m looking forward to having clean cleats and a stench-free rest of the soccer season!

 Find more of my best cleaning tricks in my cleaning archives!